brendanperry/brendanperry.github.io/content/projects/sporadic.md

 [Website](https://www.sporadic.app)

-Sporadic is the current project that I am working on.
+Sporadic is my latest published iOS project.
 It is a simple app that gives you random workouts throughout the week.
 It is a native iOS app built with Swift UI.
 I took on this project to learn how to build non-game apps.
 I have learned a lot about Swift, Swift UI, and iOS in general.
-This includes things such as local notifications, swapping app icons, and light/dark mode switching.
+This includes things such as local notifications, swapping app icons, and light/dark mode switching."

-Sporadic should be released on the iOS App Store sometime this year.